 Let's walk through how this looks.
 I see several applications listed.

 So, I've downloaded the sample application.
-You can do this by just clicking on the application name.
+You can do this by clicking on the application name.

-Running the scan
+Running the Scan

-If a hacker did have access to this information, it would just make things easy for them.
+If a hacker had access to this information, it would just make things easy for them.
 Even though you would fix the vulnerabilities, the hacker would know which vulnerability was fixed, and that reveals a lot of information about your application.
 Now, even if a hacker somehow gets access to your email address, they still wouldn't be able to look at the report because it is password protected.

 After you've selected the application and filled in other details, click on the START SCAN button to start scanning.
 Give it some time, and once the scan is complete, the report will be sent to your email address.

-Scan report
+Scan Report

 To view the scan results, you'll have to click on the link sent to your email address.
-You'll be asked to enter your username and password, and on correct entry, you'll be shown the report.
+You'll be asked to enter your username and password, and on the correct entry, you'll be shown the report.

 The result page has four main categories: